Create a new order

 Manually add or paste samples

-Import plates via CSV
+Import samples/sample bags/plates via CSV

-Assign markers and controls
+Assign tests and controls

 Configure plate layouts